 Second Saturday of every month until December, 2021: Local artists have teamed up with the Bas to share their skills with the community at hands-on creative workshops.

 November 27: Upcycling books with steampunk with Carmel Cox

 December 11: Botanical eco dyeing with Sue Barford

 Saturday Sessions are $120 to cover costs and are being run as a trial until December.
 To book, visit the Bas website.
 For more information phone Ms Carmichael on 4474 1061.

+Sunday, December 12: Coronation Drive (opposite the post office and store), Broulee.
 Art on the Path is a sustainable market where local artists and makers showcase their products, many of which have been upcycled from discarded objects.